 Does a mortgage refinance make sense after you have made many years of payments, such as 10 or 15?
 The answer will mostly depend on your financial goals for the new loan and how long you want to stay in that house.
+The RefiGuide can connect you with the best refinance lenders with no application fee or obligation.

-There are several major benefits to refinancing:
+There are several major benefits to mortgage refinancing:

 - You can reduce your monthly payment by getting a lower mortgage rate